Getting Disability for Transverse Myelitis

 Meeting a Disability Listing With Transverse Myelitis

-Social Security does not have a specific disability listing for transverse myelitis.
-Severe cases of TM may be considered to "equal" the listing for spinal cord disorders, listing 11.08 in the neurological disorders section of Social Security's blue book.
-To qualify for disability under listing 11.08, you must have either:
+Social Security doesn't have a disability listing for transverse myelitis.
+But severe cases of TM can sometimes "equal the listing" for spinal cord disorders (listing 11.08).
+To qualify for disability under this listing, you must meet one of the following requirements:

-• Complete loss of function of a body part, such as arms or legs, lasting for at least three months.
-(Loss of function applies not only to paralysis, but any other normal function like sensation, or loss of function of the autonomic nervous system that affects bladder or intestinal function.)
+• complete loss of function of a body part, such as arms or legs, lasting for at least three months, including:

 OR